General FAQs

 What is a Credit Union?

-A Credit Union is a not-for-profit organisation owned and operated by members where resource is shared exclusively for the benefit of a community which in this case is GMB Trade Union.
-Credit Unions provide alternative savings and loans services to those offered by banks and other financial institutions.
-Credit Unions are non-profit cooperatives owned by their members and entirely focused on their members’ financial wellbeing, rather than financial profit.
+A Credit Union is a not-for-profit financial institution.
+It’s owned and operated by members, and resources are shared for the benefit of the community.
+Credit Unions give people another affordable, fairer and more flexible option for saving money and getting loans.
+They’re entirely focused on their members’ financial well-being rather than financial profit.
 There are no greedy shareholders or faceless investors and all funds are kept within the member community, rather than being invested or speculated elsewhere.

 Can I join GMB Credit Union?